eyalroz/libgiddy/README.md

 ## <a name="why">Exaples of use</a>

 Example code is forthcoming.
-For now, you can find a rather complicated example in the form of the test harness used to develop these kernels, available in this repository](https://bitbucket.org/eyalroz/db-kernel-testbench/) on BitBucket.
+For now, you can find a rather complicated example in the form of the test harness used to develop these kernels, available in [this repository](https://bitbucket.org/eyalroz/db-kernel-testbench/) on BitBucket.

 ## <a name="performance">Performance</a>

 Some of the decompressors are well-optimized, some need more work.
 The most recent (and only) performance analysis is in the  [mini-paper](https://www.researchgate.net/publication/315834231_Faster_across_the_PCIe_bus_A_GPU_library_for_lightweight_decompression) mentioned above. *Step-by-step instructions for measuring performance (using well-known data sets) are forthcoming.*

+## <a name="credits">Credits</a>

+This endevor was made possible by:

+* [CWI Amsterdam](http://www.cwi.nl/) - the research institute where I'm employed
+* [Prof. Peter Boncz](http://homepages.cwi.nl/~boncz/), co-author of the above-mentioned paper
+* The [MonetDB](http://www.monetdb.org/) DBMS project - which got me into DBMSes and GPUs in the first place, and which I (partially) use for performance testing

+... do check all of these out.